acoli-repo/powla/experimental/paula/Readme.md

 - we do not preserve PAULA namespaces, as these are mere naming conventions for individual files.
 However, the file names are preserved in URIs, so this information can be recovered.
 - in annotations, we replace `"` by `&quot;` and `&` by `&amp;`
 - PAULA is not limited to sentences as data types.
 When CoNLL is converted to PAULA and converted back, there is no reliable way of recovering sentence structure (unless you define a source-specific pattern).
 POWLA can represent sentences, but we do not attempt to recover them from arbitrary PAULA input.
+- as our XPointer support is incomplete, it is possible that some generated URIs are invalid.
+Export to CoNLL and re-import to fix.

 ## Limitations